Connect with us

 Image/Tutorial: Modern Parents Messy Kids

-To make it vase firstly, stuck the glass jar in the dishwater.
-Then rube olive oil over any remaining glue and let it sit for 30-40 minutes.
-Next light scrubbing with soap and water to clean the jar.
+To make it first, put the glass jar in the dishwasher.
+Then rub olive oil over any remaining glue and let it sit for 30-40 minutes.
+Next, light scrubbing with soap and water to clean the jar.
 Just tying the yarn around the jar and then wrapping it around worked.
-Next mix the yarns that are various shades of the same color.
+Next, mix the yarns that are various shades of the same color.
 Then start simple with a single band of the darker color surrounded on top and bottom by the lighter yarn.
 Then make three narrow bands with the darker color.
 Finally, experiment with texture by overlapping the yarn to create a pattern.

 Desk Tidy